mmistakes/minimal-mistakes/_drafts/seb-lague-field-of-view.md

 # General Plan
-Find all the targets within a view radius
+* Find all the targets within a view radius
-Measure the angle to see if they fall between a view radius Then do a line of sight check
+* Measure the angle to see if they fall between a view radius
+* Do a line of sight check

 ## Player Movement and Rotation
 Add a plane for the floor